asmit-chandra/VAID-App/README.md

 # VAID-APP
 ## _Virtual and Artificially Intelligent Doctor_

-VAID is a simple symtom checker chatbot built in rivescript.
+VAID is a simple symptom checker chatbot built in rivescript.

 ## Features